C19-SFU-Econ/dataV/README.md

 ## Data files description
 1. CAN_Data_vaccines.xlsx
     - COVID-19 vaccinations data for the 10 Canadian provinces (official sources, including revisions up to Oct.
-31, 2021; see Appendix C for details)
+31, 2021; see Appendix C of the paper for more details)
 2. CAN_Data_cases.csv
     - COVID-19 cases data for the 10 Canadian provinces (official sources, including revisions up to Oct.
 31, 2021)
 3. CAN_Data_deaths.csv